Good Mood Energy

 I'm not the only one complaining about this.
 We've been getting cell phone heat alerts, as if we need to be told.
 It's frustrating because I feel like being outdoors is one of the healthiest things I can do right now.

 But then, I began to imagine if I had to spend chemo months in the winter.
 I'm not complaining anymore.
 We have a lot of windows that bring in sunshine and good cloud views, when it's too hot to be out. (and entertaining tree trim views, too) With the a.c. doing its work, I can curl up like a cat in a beam of sun and let the light do its magic.
 And in the early morning before the sun hits the yard, I go out and read or swim or pull weeds.
-In the evening, there's usually a breeze and Don can sit outside and watch our crazy squirrel friend climb the palm trees.
+In the evening there's usually a breeze, so Don and I can sit outside and watch our crazy squirrel friend climb the palm trees.

 What if I didn't have air-conditioning?
 What if it were January and the days were short and gray?
 Once again, I am feeling lucky.